How to Cook Broccoli

 How to Cook Broccoli (Video Tutorial)

-• Once tender, carefully remove with a slotted spoon or strain the broccoli.
-Shock in ice bath if you’re serving the broccoli cold or serve it warm immediately.
+Step 2: Once tender, carefully remove with a slotted spoon or strain the broccoli.
+Shock in an ice bath if you’re serving the broccoli cold or serve it warm immediately.

 3. Do not cover.
 Whether you’re boiling or roasting, there’s no need to cover the broccoli in the pot or in the oven.
-To keep that bright green color, boil in lots of water and do not cover the pot, which can turn the broccoli a dull brown-green.
+To keep that bright green color, cover with water but do not cover the pot, which can turn the broccoli into a dull brown-green.

 Oven roasted broccoli on tray with lemons